Walking Pages

 Further information: www.elhamvalleywalkers.co.uk

-Llanelli Walking Festival - Completed for 2023
+Llanelli Walking Festival - Unconfirmed for 2025

 Llanelli Walking FestivalLlanelli Ramblers organise and host the annual Llanelli Festival of Walks which is a Spring Bank Holiday event that has attracted hundreds of visitors to the town since its beginnings in 1995 and has established Llanelli as a popular centre for walking.
 The Festival of Walks is open to all, old and young, non-members and members alike.